ovidiopr/Digit/README.md

 * Markers can be used also to guide the automatic digitization.
 * Multiple data sets can be defined.
 * Automatic sorting of data values.
-* Tools for resampling ans smoothing data values.
+* Tools for resampling and smoothing data values.
 * Data can be exported as CSV or via clipboard.
 * Digitizations are saved as XML files to facilitate interoperability with similar programs.
 * Available for Windows, Mac, Linux, and can be compiled on any OS with support for [Lazarus](https://www.lazarus-ide.org/) and [FPC](https://www.freepascal.org/).